-The changes in geometry as the pressure or fluid moves around the bend cause the changes in stress.
-The hoop stresses on the outside (extrados) become lower, and the inside (intrados) stresses intensify.
+become lower, and the inside (intrados) stresses intensify.
 It seems that what happens naturally is what Mother Nature knew would be required because the change in wall thickness is in concert with the change in hoop stress.
 This concert of phenomena if done properly in the bending process allows the bend to maintain the full pressure capacity of the straight pipe for which it is matched.

 All of the codes put restrictions on the bends.
-Some, like pipelines, specify minimum bend radius for the field bend.
+Some, like pipelines, specify the minimum bend radius for the field bend.
 These minimum radii are of such length that the changes in thicknesses are minimized.
 In essence, the pipe behaves as if it were straight or nearly so.
 The older method of controlling the bend required that the minimum thickness after the bend match the minimum thickness of straight pipe.
-This required that the bender start with pipe that is thicker enough than the straight pipe so that when it is bent the thinning results in a wall that is still above the minimum wall computed for straight pipe.
+This required that the bender start with pipe that is thicker than the straight pipe to the extent that when it is bent, the thinning results in a wall that is still above the minimum wall computed for straight pipe.
 This can create some problems of matching up the bent and the straight pipe unless sufficient straight tangent pieces are included in the bend.
 It also leaves open the question of the need for the intrados to be thicker for the increased stress there.
 Some thickening will occur, but there is no definition of what thickening is required to keep the bent pipe compliant with the stresses.
+If an elbow is compliant with a standard, this represents some proof that it meets the requirements of its matching pipe.